towerofpower256/davidmac.pro/src/posts/2024-10-14-sn-modify-sla/index.md

 Either way, they're not working how they should and you want to change it.

 > The rule of thumb is **do not modify SLA definitions when there are active SLAs for it.
-Ever.**.
+Ever.**

 ServiceNow themselves say "don't do it" here in these support KBs.